 LIC Jeevan Labh – Returns review

-Let’s analyse the illustrations provided on LIC website to figure out the tentative returns from LIC Jeevan labh.
-Since this is an endowment plan which invests only into debt instruments, so we can’t expect equity like returns in this product.
+Let’s analyse the illustrations provided on the LIC website to figure out the tentative returns from LIC Jeevan labh.
+Since this is an endowment plan which invests only into debt instruments, so we can’t expect equity-like returns in this product.
 IRDA has also stipulated to show the illustrations with 4% and 8% returns.

-On maturity, insured will get sum assured plus simple reversionary bonus plus final additional bonus.
-Simple reversionary bonus is declared every year, and depends on the corporation’s overall performance in that particular year.
-The bonus rate varies with different policies and term with in the policy.
+On maturity, the insured will get the sum assured plus a simple reversionary bonus plus final additional bonus.
+Simple reversionary bonus is declared every year and depends on the corporation’s overall performance in that particular year.
+The bonus rate varies with different policies and terms with in the policy.

-On Maturity the policy holder is expected to get Rs 220000 (@4%) and Rs 370000 (@8%).
-Premium has to be paid for 16 years and policy will be matured after 25 years.
-Calculating IRR as per the data , it comes out as 2.33% and 5.28% respectively.
+On Maturity, the policyholder is expected to get Rs 220000 (@4%) and Rs 370000 (@8%).
+Premium has to be paid for 16 years and the policy will be matured after 25 years.
+Calculating IRR as per the data, it comes out as 2.33% and 5.28% respectively.
 It will reduce further when Service tax is added to the Premium

 LIC Jeevan Labh – Should you invest?

-Well, first thing first, getting adequate insurance cover from endowment policy will prove very costly to you.
+Well, first thing first, getting adequate insurance cover from an endowment policy will prove very costly to you.
 So you have to buy Term Insurance if you want to have good coverage.
-Thus, the buying insurance through this product is out of question here.
+Thus, buying insurance through this product is out of the question here.

 Looking at the expected returns, if you are happy with 5-6% of annualized returns then yes this policy is for you.
 But do remember that the return will be less for aged investors as the mortality costs will be high, but also returns will improve slightly for those who claim tax benefit u/s 80C.

-On the face of it since it is a lock in product, with no rebalancing feature and no control on managing the funds, with unnecessary insurance cost ( as term plans are already bought), so I advise not to invest just because it is from LIC.
-I have always been advising to keep Insurance and Investments separate, as i find the structure easy to manage.
+On the face of it since it is a lock-in product, with no rebalancing feature and no control over managing the funds, with unnecessary insurance cost ( as term plans are already bought), so I advise not to invest just because it is from LIC.
+I have always been advising to keep Insurance and Investments separate, as I find the structure easy to manage.